 In essence, it is about new communication and benefit potential.
 They arise through the networking of people and their collaborative cooperation through the World Wide Web.
 An early description of this development can be found in the volume Der Aufstieg der Netzwerkgesellschaft by Manuel Castells, published in 1996.
-The we-brands Amazon, Apple and Google mentioned in this book recognized the new design possibilities on the web, such as independent creation, sharing and evaluation, early on and made use of them in their further expansion strategy.
-The social network Facebook, founded on February 4, 2004, and the video sharing community YouTube, which was launched on February 14, 2005, should continue to stimulate this trend.
+The we-brands Amazon, Apple and Google mentioned in this book recognized the new design options on the web, such as independent creation, sharing and rating, early on and made use of them in their further expansion strategy.
+The social network Facebook and the video sharing community YouTube, launched on February 14, 2005, should continue to fuel this trend.

 “My house, my car, my boat” - many will still remember the Sparkasse commercial.
-Broadcast in the spring of 2008, it marked a high point, which with the emerging global economic crisis in autumn 2008 and from today's perspective is not without a certain comedy.
+Broadcast in the spring of 2008, it marked a high point, which with the looming global economic crisis in autumn 2008 and from today's perspective does not lack a certain comedy.
 The status symbols of yore seem to have lost their radiance.
 How could this happen?
 Was it people's doubts about the global banking and financial system or even the question of how social is the social market economy?
 The latter cannot and should not be discussed further here.
 The triumphant advance of the social web has undoubtedly brought about a new understanding of transparency and a new culture of sharing, which have contributed to the current change in values.
 Topics and discussions that used to be reserved for 1: 1 conversations are now often negotiated in public on social media.
-A decisive change can be seen in the fact that today it is less about owning and more about using it.
-Away from ownership, towards more temporary availability.
+A decisive change can be seen in the fact that today it is less about owning and more about using it itself.
+Away from ownership, towards temporary availability.
 Towards more little pleasures that I can afford here and now.
-Accelerated digitization is also reflected in the trend towards accelerated consumption:
+The accelerated digitization spiegelt is also reflected in the trend towards accelerated consumption:

 More and more often we need a new kick, a new consumer experience - and that is now just a click away.
 “The desire for property” has brought companies like Apple with its iTunes media platform fantastic returns over the years.
 Today it is foreseeable that many of these closed systems (so-called walled gardens) are no longer up-to-date and that flat-rate providers such as Spotify or Watchever will take their place.
 Why?
 Quite simply because they make a huge selection of music or films available at attractive conditions.
 Your customers can use them when they want, where they want and, above all, with which device they want.
 Apple also responded and launched the iTunes Radio music streaming service in June 2013.